junxit/us-congress-bills-110/metadata.md

 - 2008-05-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2008-05-21 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 5/19/2008 H4100)
 - 2008-05-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 5/19/2008 H4100)
+- 2008-06-02 — Received in the Senate.
+- 2008-06-03 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S4989)
+- 2008-06-03 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S4989)